joannaarreola/Python/BRFSS Smoking Analysis/BRFSS Smoking Analysis Project Document.md

   5. Income: $25,000–<$35,000
 - These groups represent the most vulnerable populations for smoking risk based on this dataset.

 ## Limitations
-- Self-reported survey data may include recall or reporting bias.
+- Self-reported survey data may include recall or reporting bias
+- The cross-sectional nature of the data limits our ability to draw causal conclusions.
+Results reflect correlations, not causation
-- Missing demographic values (e.g., income) were categorized as “Unknown” but excluded from rankings.
+- Missing demographic values were categorized as “Unknown” but excluded from rankings and visualizations
-- Cross-sectional data limits causal inference.

 ## Conclusion + Next Steps

-This end-to-end project demonstrates:
-SQL skills for cleaning and aggregating large datasets Python skills for exploratory and statistical analysis Tableau skills for interactive data storytelling
-The resulting dashboard provides an accessible visual summary of U.S. smoking patterns, offering valuable insights for public health decisions or demographic research.
+This smoking analysis highlights clear disparities in smoking prevalence across socioeconomic and geographic groups.
+While causation cannot be established due to the cross-sectional nature of the data, these associations offer valuable insights for public health decisions or demographic research and suggest that public health interventions could be targeted to the most at-risk populations.
+Future research with longitudinal data could clarify causal pathways and help refine these interventions.

 ## Links
 **Cleaned Dataset:** https://github.com/joannaarreola/Python/blob/main/BRFSS%20Smoking%20Analysis/cleaned_brfss2023.csv.zip